doot0/angular-interview-project/README.md

 ### Specifications

-The goal of this project is to produce a newsfeed.
+The goal of this project is to produce a newsfeed for activities.

 The idea is this: